 Government Companies That Sponsor H-1B Visas

 Government contractors and federally funded research organizations sponsor H-1B visas for roles in IT, cybersecurity, engineering, and policy analysis.
-Contractors like Booz Allen Hamilton, Leidos, SAIC, and Mitre regularly file H-1B petitions for technical specialists.
+Contractors like Booz Allen Hamilton, Leidos, SAIC, and Mitre regularly file H-1B visa petitions for technical specialists.
 If you have a background in software development, systems engineering, or data science, government contractors are a strong sponsorship path.
 For detailed visa eligibility requirements, see the official USCIS guide.

 See All H-1B Government Jobs